pmazumder3927/nighthawk_rcs/README.md

-# Nighthawk RCS Topology Optimization Sandbox
+# Nighthawk RCS Topology Optimization

-A Python-based simulation environment for exploring radar cross-section (RCS) topology optimization techniques inspired by the F-117 Nighthawk stealth aircraft development.
+In the 1970s, Lockheed’s Skunk Works solved a problem no one else could: how to make an aircraft invisible to radar.
+They used Soviet diffraction theory, handwritten equations, and a Cray supercomputer running primitive code called Echo 1.
+What they built was ugly, mathematically awkward, and decades ahead of its time.
+The result was the **F-117 Nighthawk**, the first operational stealth aircraft.

+I’ve always admired these planes—not just for what they were, but for how they were built.
+Back then, you needed classified access and millions in compute time.

+Today, you can replicate that same radar cross-section optimization process on your own machine, with open-source tools and modern code.

+If you want the full story, watch this: [How the F-117 Nighthawk was Born from Soviet Equations](https://www.youtube.com/watch?v=1zjcnnx7igc).

 ## Overview